Showing posts with label Shelley Duvall. Show all posts

 We Could Be Heroes

 This late-decade surge of pop-cultural positivity found an anthem and hero in the 1977 Tony Award-winning Broadway musical Annie.
-Based on the 1924 Harold Gray comic strip, Little Orphan Annie, the show and its signature song “Tomorrow” – an unironic paean to optimism – caught the eyes and ears of Paramount producer Robert Evans, who, ever on the lookout for another anticipating-the-zeitgeist hit like 1971's Love Story, had hoped to make it into a film, but was beaten to the punch by Ray Stark at Columbia Pictures (and we all know how that turned out).
+Based on the 1924 Harold Gray comic strip, Little Orphan Annie, the show and its signature song “Tomorrow” – an unironic paean to optimism – caught the eyes and ears of Paramount producer Robert Evans.
+Formerly the head of Paramount, Evans was now an independent ever on the lookout for another anticipating-the-zeitgeist hit like his 1971 studio-saving smash Love Story.
+Sensing the shifting tide in audience tastes, Evans hoped to make Annie into a film, but was beaten to the punch by Ray Stark of Columbia Pictures (and we all know how that turned out).

-Undeterred, Evans raided Paramount’s vaults and in no time announced plans to mount a live-action movie musical around cartoonist E.C.
+Undeterred, Evans raided Paramount’s vaults and, in no time, announced plans to mount a live-action movie musical around cartoonist E.C.
 Segar’s 1929 comic strip character Popeye the Sailor (Man).
 A rather canny choice on Evans’ part, for not only did Popeye have global familiarity and name recognition, but in Popeye’s catchline: “I yam what I yam (an’ tha’s all I yam),” Evans had landed upon the perfect ideological hook—individualism, self-acceptance, and being true to oneself—upon which to anchor the entire film (and to inspire, he hoped, a suitably “Tomorrow”-like optimistic musical anthem).

 Popeye and King Blozo in E.C.
 Segar's Thimble Theater comic strip